 Also, since the settlement element and license element for past and future use are the Company's major central business, the Company presents these two elements as one revenue category in its statement of operations.
 The Company does not expect to provide licenses that do not provide some form of settlement or release.
-Revenue from newly issued patent licenses activities accounted for 72% and 99% of the Company's revenues for the three months ended June 30, 2017 and June 30, 2016, respectively.
+There was no revenue from newly issued patent licenses for the three months ended September 30, 2017 and September 30, 2016, respectively.